Jump down to What is IPL & Laser hair removal.

 Q. What happens at consultation?

-A. Consultations are free of charge and are with one of our friendly nurses or aestheticians.
+A. Consultations are free of charge and are with one of our friendly, fully qualified aestheticians.
 This will take roughly an hour, and we will discuss your medical history, assess the area, and discuss your expectations.
 Should you wish to proceed to treatment, we are required to complete a patch test to the area and there is a charge of £30 for this.
 A patch test limits the risk of complications or side effects, and ensures we’re using the right settings for your skin and hair type.

 Q. What is the patch test, and does it hurt?

 A. The patch test is just as it sounds, a test patch of treatment to the area.
 The same as hair salons patch test hair dye prior to treatment, we test the area we’re treating.
 This is usually between 4-10 shots in the area for treatment.
 This gives you an indication of what to expect during treatment, and allows us to tailor your treatment for you as an individual.

 Q. How soon after the patch test can I have treatment?